Pain Scale of Fine Line Tattoos: What to Expect

 Some clients doze off during forearm tattoos.
 Others find the ribs easier than the ankles.
 It really depends on:

-• Hydrate well the day before and day of
+• Stay hydrated the day before and day of

-• Let your artist know if you need a break
+• Tell your artist if you need a break

-At Dainty Garden Ink, your comfort is part of our art process.
-We create a calming, respectful space and walk you through every step.
+At Dainty Garden Ink, your comfort is part of the art process.
+We create a calm, supportive space and walk you through every step so your tattoo experience is as smooth as possible.

 Previous